Climate Change Effects and Management Responses in the Gulf of the Farallones and Cordell Bank National Marine Sanctuaries

-The Gulf of the Farallones National Marine Sanctuary (GFNMS; formerly known as the Gulf of the Farallones NMS) and the Cordell Bank National Marine Sanctuary (CBNMS) partnered to create a Climate Change Impacts Working Group, which produced a regional assessment of potential climate change impacts and recommendations for management responses.
+The Greater Farallones National Marine Sanctuary (GFNMS; formerly known as the Gulf of the Farallones NMS) and the Cordell Bank National Marine Sanctuary (CBNMS) partnered to create a Climate Change Impacts Working Group, which produced a regional assessment of potential climate change impacts and recommendations for management responses.
 The working group released its report in June 2010.
-The recommendations include the development of an action plan, improvement of education efforts, and the implementation of adaptation policies and strategies.
+The recommendations included the development of an action plan, improvement of education efforts, and the implementation of adaptation policies and strategies.
 Since then, both sanctuaries have taken additional steps to better address climate change.

-The advisory councils of the marine sanctuaries located along the north-central coast of California, GFNMS and CBNMS, created a joint Climate Change Impacts Working Group comprised of scientists from agencies, organizations, and institutions.
+The marine sanctuaries located along the north-central coast of California––GFNMS and CBNMS––created a joint Climate Change Impacts Working Group comprising scientists from various agencies and organizations.
 The Working Group was charged with assessing potential regional climate change impacts on the state’s coastal and ocean ecosystems.
-In June 2010, the Working Group released Climate Change Impacts: Gulf of the Farallones and Cordell Bank National Marine Sanctuaries which identified specific climate impacts of concern to the sanctuaries’ physical infrastructure, habitats, and species.
+In June 2010, the Working Group released Climate Change Impacts: Gulf of Farallones and Cordell Bank National Marine Sanctuaries which identified specific climate impacts of concern to the sanctuaries’ physical infrastructure, habitats, and species.

-The report identifies priority issues of concern for the region, including upwelling, ocean temperature, sea level rise, and ocean acidification.
-The primary recommendation of the Working Group is the development of an action plan, including monitoring activities and adaptive management approaches.
-In addition, the group recommends improving and implementing educational efforts, using the best available climate change information, reducing existing stressors that may decrease ecosystem resiliency, and creating and implementing adaptation policies and management strategies.
+The impacts report identified priority issues of concern for the region, including upwelling, ocean temperature, sea level rise, and ocean acidification.
+The primary recommendation of the Working Group was the development of an action plan, including monitoring activities and adaptive management approaches.
+In addition, the group recommended improving and implementing educational efforts, using the best available climate change information, reducing existing stressors that may decrease ecosystem resiliency, and creating and implementing adaptation policies and management strategies.
 To address these recommendations, GFNMS and CBNMS have undertaken several approaches:

-The Climate Change Impacts document provides the basis for a Climate Change Action Plan for the sanctuaries to improve management in the face of climate change.
-Through education, research, collaboration, and policy efforts, the GFNMS and CBNMS can increase the resilience of their shared geography.
+The Climate Change Impacts document provided the basis for additional climate adaptation efforts, including the GFNMS Climate Adaptation Plan.
+Through continued education, research, collaboration, and policy efforts, the GFNMS and CBNMS can increase the resilience of their shared geography.

 Gregg, R.M.
-(2010).
-Climate Change Effects and Management Responses in the Gulf of the Farallones and Cordell Bank National Marine Sanctuaries [Case study on a project of the Gulf of the Farallones NMS and Cordell Bank NMS].
+(2021).
+Climate Change Effects and Management Responses in the Greater Farallones and Cordell Bank National Marine Sanctuaries [Case study on a project of the Gulf of the Farallones NMS and Cordell Bank NMS].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/climate-change-effects-and-management… (Last updated December 2010)
+(Last updated September 2021)